William Hood Simpson: Command of the Ninth United States Army

-During the crisis of the Battle of the Bulge, the Ninth Army came under Montgomery's command on December 20.
+During the crisis of the Battle of the Bulge, the Ninth Army came under Montgomery's command on 20 December.
 The Ninth Army took no part in the battle, but was stripped of eight divisions to reinforce the First Army, and took over part of its front.
 After the battle was over in early 1945, the Ninth Army remained with Montgomery's 21st Army Group for the final attack into Germany.
 For Operation Grenade, the crossing of the Roer, the Ninth Army was reinforced, its strength increased from five to twelve divisions.
 The major obstacle to the advance was the river itself, as the dams were still in German hands.

-The British Second Army commenced Operation Veritable, the northern part of a pincer movement to clear the Rhineland, on February 8, 1945.
-Montgomery's plan was for Operation Grenade, scheduled to commence on February 10, 1945, to form the southern part of the pincer, but there was still no word of the capture of the Roer dams by the First Army.
+The British Second Army commenced Operation Veritable, the northern part of a pincer movement to clear the Rhineland, on 8 February 1945.
+Montgomery's plan was for Operation Grenade, scheduled to commence on 10 February 1945, to form the southern part of the pincer, but there was still no word of the capture of the Roer dams by the First Army.
 Montgomery left the decision of whether to delay Operation Grenade up to Simpson, but postponement would make the task of both the British troops already fighting more difficult, and increase the risk that the Germans would detect the Ninth Army's preparations.
 Simpson watched the river slowly rise, but could not be certain whether it was the result of German demolition or increased flow due to snow melt.
 Finally, he postponed the attack.
-His decision was the correct one; the waters continued to rise and the river level was up 5 ft on February 9 and 10.
+His decision was the correct one; the waters continued to rise and the river level was up 5 ft on 9 and 10 February.

-Operation Grenade was finally launched on February 23, even though the water level had not yet completely returned to normal.
-The attack was successfully concluded on March 5, with the Rhine reached.
+Operation Grenade was finally launched on 23 February, even though the water level had not yet completely returned to normal.
+The attack was successfully concluded on 5 March, with the Rhine reached.
 Next came Operation Plunder, the 21st Army Group's crossing of the Rhine; the Ninth Army's part was called Operation Flashpoint.
-The Rhine was crossed on March 24, 1945.
-On April 1 the Ninth Army made contact with First Army, making a complete encirclement of the Ruhr.
+The Rhine was crossed on 24 March 1945.
+On 1 April, the Ninth Army made contact with First Army, making a complete encirclement of the Ruhr.
 Three days later, the Ninth Army reverted to the control of Bradley's 12th Army Group.
-On April 11, the Ninth Army reached the Elbe.
+On 11 April, the Ninth Army reached the Elbe.